s-j-scott/bilevel-recycling/README.md

 # Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces
 Solve a sequence of linear systems employing RMINRES, a recycling Krylov subspace method.
 Compare recycling strategies based on (harmonic) Ritz vectors and a new quantity, Ritz generalized singular vectors.
-The linear systems arise from solving a bilevel learning problem of determining optimal convolution filters of the fields of experts regularizer for an MNIST inpainting problem.
+The linear systems arise from solving a bilevel learning problem of determining optimal convolution filters of the fields of experts regularizer.

 ## Installation
 The main dependencies are: